phetsims/phet-info/doc/new-dev-onboarding.md

 Sims can be run with various query parameters.
 Query parameters are by default "for internal use only" and should not be shared outside of PhET.
 Public-facing query parameters must be explicitly designated by including `public: true` in their schema.
 Chipper's [initialize-globals.js](https://github.com/phetsims/chipper/blob/master/js/initialize-globals.js) contains general global query parameters (preloaded).

 Two examples of commonly used query params are:
 - `fuzz`, used for testing a sim with random inputs
-- `dev`, used for showing the dev bounds of a sim, are two examples from initialize-globals.js that are commonly used.
+- `dev`, used for showing the dev bounds of a sim

 ### Automated Testing

-PhET has a "Continuous Test" server that regularly pulls the latest code for all repositories, builds them, and executes "fuzz testing" (random mouse and touch inputs), and reports whether each of these sub-tests succeeded.
+PhET has a "Continuous Test" server that regularly pulls the latest code for all repositories, builds them, and executes "[fuzz testing](https://en.wikipedia.org/wiki/Fuzzing)", and reports whether each of these sub-tests succeeded.
 The latest report can be found at https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-report.html.

-The repository in which the code that implements the test server is called [aqua](https://github.com/phetsims/aqua).
+The repository that implements the test server is called [aqua](https://github.com/phetsims/aqua).
-This code can also be run locally, which is useful when trying to verify common code changes.
+You can run Aqua locally, which is useful when trying to verify common code changes.

-PhET has a Slack channel called "continuous-test" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
-For example, if a lint error ends up in the code base, the server will send a message on this Slack channel.
+PhET has a Slack channel called "continuous-testing" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
+For example, if a lint error ends up in the code base, the server will send a message to this Slack channel.

 - #### QUnit